-Hawk is a Yogini of 20+ years.
+Hawk is a Yogini of 27 years.
 As creator of Aakayani Yoga Studio and Ithaca Yoga Center (formerly known as Ahimsa Yoga School) she has had the opportunity to work extensively with Yoga as a vehicle for transformation.
 Her original training was with Sivananda Yoga and her 500 hour level training is with Sri Dharma Mittra.
 See the schedule page for class times and levels.
 Dharma I and Deep Relaxation are for beginners or anyone wanting a more gentle Yoga practice.
 Dharma II is intermediate level.
 Dharma III requires experience and Dharma IV is for advanced students only!
 Going beyond her original training as Yoga teacher and therapist she has helped many people to ignite their own miraculous healing powers through advance Breathing techniques.
 She brings a gentle, nurturing energy to her work that combines with the clarity and power of Spirit achieved after many years of work and study.